Notice of Annual General Meeting 2020

 Matching stock options entitle, after the expiration of the lock-up period and provided that certain conditions set out below are met, to one (1) Class B Share (”Matching Share”) each.

 Performance-based stock options

-The number of Class B Shares that each performance-based stock option entitles to (”Performance Share”) depends on the satisfaction of certain financial targets in the Pricer group, resolved by the board, (defined as accumulated earnings per share (EPS) during the measurement period from 1 January 2019 up and including 31 December 2021).
-The levels to be determined are ”Entry”, ”Target” and ”Stretch”, with a linear increase within each level.
+The number of Class B Shares that each performance-based stock option entitles to (”Performance Share”) depends on the satisfaction of certain financial targets in the Pricer group (defined as accumulated earnings per share (EPS) during the measurement period from 1 January 2020 up and including 31 December 2022).
+The levels that have been determined are ”Entry”, ”Target” and ”Stretch”, with a linear increase within each level.
 Entry is the minimum level that must be exceeded for the performance-based stock options to entitle to allocation of Class B Shares.

 Each level entitles to the following allotment of shares:

-Should the price of the B-share increase by more than 150% during the three-year lock-up period, the number of B-Shares which the employee stock options entitle to will be reduced, whereby the maximum value that each participant can receive within LTI 2019 will be limited to a value corresponding to the maximum allocation of Class B Shares should the share have increased by 150% during the lock-up period.
+Should the price of the B-share increase by more than 150% during the three-year lock-up period until the record date 31 May 2023, the number of B-Shares which the employee stock options entitle to will be reduced, whereby the maximum value that each participant can receive within LTI 2020 will be limited to a value corresponding to the maximum allocation of Class B Shares should the share have increased by 150% during the lock-up period.
 This cap enables the Company to control and predict the maximum scope and cost of the program.